 Delegations - additional matters supplementing Article 14 of the Statutes

-The Delegations of Authority Policy attached as annex 4 governs delegations by the Board including to the officers referred to in Section 25.1.
+The Gavi Alliance Delegation of Authority Policy attached as annex 4 governs delegations by the Board including to the officers referred to in Section 25.1.

 Board committees

 Board Committees

 The standing board committees referred to in Article 18 of the Statutes (“Board Committees”) shall consist of (i) a Market-Sensitive Decisions Committee, (ii) a Governance Committee, (iii) an Audit and Finance Committee, (iv) a Programme and Policy Committee and (v) an Investment Committee.
 The Charters for each of these Board Committees are attached in Annexes 4, 5, 6, 7 and 8.